Skip to main content

 Repository Auto-Monitoring automatically tracks newly created or discovered repositories connected to your Git provider, ensuring they are added to LinearB without manual setup.
 This helps keep metrics complete as your organization grows.

-LinearB supports auto-monitoring for GitHub, GitLab, Bitbucket, and Azure DevOps (ADO), across private, public, and internal repositories.
+LinearB supports auto-monitoring for GitHub, GitLab, Bitbucket Cloud, and Azure DevOps (ADO), across private, public, and internal repositories.

-Auto-Monitoring for Bitbucket and Azure DevOps is currently available under feature flags (FFs).
+Auto-Monitoring for Bitbucket Cloud and Azure DevOps is currently available under feature flags (FFs).

 For initial Git setup, see Connecting Your GitHub Account to LinearB .